lbarazza/Tennis/REPORT.md

 # Report

+## Algorithm
+This project uses the DDPG algorithm starting off from the previous implementation in the [Reacher](https://github.com/lbarazza/Reacher) project and making some slight modifications.
+In fact, the only difference is the instatiation of two different agents instead of just one.
+To check out how the DDPG algorithm works in detail check the [report](https://github.com/lbarazza/Reacher/blob/master/REPORT.md) of the Reacher project.

+To show how general the DDPG algorithm is, the same network structure and hyperparamters as the ones in the Reacher project have been used.

 ## Networks
 Two separate networks for actor and critic networks have been used.
 Both networks have two hidden layers with 100 neurons each and ReLU activation.
 The actor network has a tanh activation function applied to the output.
 Instead, the critic network doesn't have any.
+These are the same networks as the ones used in the Reacher project, the only difference is that each agent has its own version of each one of these.

 ## Hyperparameters
-An informal search over the hyperparameters has been conducted with the following results:
+These are the same networks as the ones used in the Reacher project.

 |     Hyperparamter                          |      Value                      |
 |--------------------------------------------|:-------------------------------:|